-The 2023 nomination process now now open
+The 2024 nomination process is now open.

 The Edward H. Shortliffe Doctoral Dissertation Award offers high-value and prestigious recognition for the top doctoral dissertation each year that contributes to the science of informatics in any biomedical application domain or domains.

 Nominations are generally made by either the student’s research mentor (typically the principal advisor) or department chair.
 Please note that no more than one dissertation may be nominated in the same year by a single department or academic unit.
 It is acceptable for the nominator to no longer to be at the same institution as the nominee (since research advisors may have moved or recent graduates may have taken positions elsewhere).

 If the candidate’s department has several potentially deserving dissertations that otherwise meet the eligibility criteria, the department may wish to create an internal process for selecting the nominee for that year.